Berta Ruck

-Amy Roberta (Berta) Ruck (2 August 1878 – 11 August 1978), born in India, was a prolific Welsh writer of over 90 romance novels from 1905 to 1972.
+Amy Roberta (Berta) Ruck (2 August 1878 – 11 August 1978) was a prolific Welsh writer of over 90 romance novels from 1905 to 1972.
 She also wrote short stories, an autobiography and two books of memoirs.
 Her married name was Mrs Oliver Onions from 1909 until 1918, when her husband changed his name and she became Amy Oliver.

 Early life

-Born Amy Roberta Ruck on 2 August 1878 in Murree, Punjab, British India, she was one of the eight children of Eleanor D'Arcy and Colonel Arthur Ashley Ruck, a British army officer.
+Born Amy Roberta Ruck on 2 August 1878 in Murree, Punjab, British India.
+She was one of the eight children of Eleanor D'Arcy and Colonel Arthur Ashley Ruck, a British army officer.
 The family moved to Wales, where Ruck was educated at St Winifred's School, Bangor.
 She then attended the Slade School of Fine Art to study art, winning a scholarship, and finally the Académie Colarossi in Paris.

 Bernard Darwin, the golf writer and grandchild of Charles Darwin, was her cousin.

 Personal life

 In 1909, Ruck married a fellow novelist, (George) Oliver Onions (1873–1961).
 They had two sons: Arthur (born 1912) and William (born 1913).
 Her husband legally changed his name to George Oliver in 1918, but continued to publish under the name Oliver Onions.

+In 1939 Berta and her husband left London and settled in Aberdyfi.

 Berta Ruck was widowed in 1961.
-She was interviewed by the BBC in the 1970s about her life in the Victorian era.
+An interview of Ruck by the BBC was included as part of "Yesterday's Witness: Two Victorian Girls," originally broadcast on 8 June 1970.

 She died in Aberdyfi on 11 August 1978, nine days after her 100th birthday.

 Many of Ruck's letters and manuscripts are archived in the National Library of Wales.